fomightez/sequencework/annotation-utilities/README.md

 - `measure_intergenic_regions_in_mito_annotations.py`

->annotation file and corresponding sequence file > list of intergenic gap sizes
+>annotation file and corresponding sequence file for a fungal mitochondrial genome > list of intergenic gap sizes

 See also
 -------